 West plays off the ♥A and another Heart but we are in control.
 We win, casually concede a Club and are in Easy Street.
 Our losing Clubs are ruffed on table and we have ten tricks.

-We only one Clubs and two trumps.
+We only lose one Club and two Hearts.
 We make one Spade, six trumps (four in hand and two ruffs), and three Diamonds (note that one got trumped).